wgross/Elementary.Hierarchy/README.md

 * __IHasIdentifieableChildNodes__ enables _DescendantAt()_, _DescendAlongPath()_
 * __IHasChildNodes__ and __IHasParentNode__ together enables _FollowingSibings()_ and _PrecedingSiblings()_

-A second kind of implementation doesn't rely on interfaces but on a delegate providing the logic to traverse the child or parent axis of the tree. in other word: its not the node which nows is children pr parent but a delegate provides this information.
+A second flavor of implementation doesn't rely on interfaces but on a delegate providing the logic to traverse the child or parent axis of the tree. in other words: its not the node which nows is children pr parent but a delegate provides this information.
 By seperating the node itself from the tree structure a hierarchy can be implemented on any class or value type.
 An Example implements a small tree with strings:

 ```csharp